pingcap/docs/tiproxy/tiproxy-command-line-flags.md

 > **Note:**
 >
 > TiProxy Control is specifically designed for debugging purposes and might not be fully compatible with future capabilities introduced in TiProxy.
-It's not recommended to include this tool in applications or utilities development to get information.
+It's not recommended to include this tool in application or utility development to get information.

 ### Syntax